MatheusCally/lord-of-the-tickets/README.md

 For Android users who wish to install the application, `.apk` files for stable versions will be made available in the **[Releases](https://github.com/MatheusCally/lord-of-the-tickets/releases)** section of this repository.

-*(Replace the link above with the correct link to your repository's Releases section after creating your first release.)*

 **Note:** To install a downloaded APK, you will need to enable the "Install from unknown sources" option in your Android device's security settings.

 ---